-Is it possible to save on a DMP?
+Is it possible to save on a debt management plan?

 For anyone wondering how to save on a DMP, one the first things to consider is saving versus increasing creditor payments.